anoadragon453/nio-template/README.md

 * [8go/matrix-eno-bot](https://github.com/8go/matrix-eno-bot) - A bot to be used as a) personal assistant or b) as an admin tool to maintain your Matrix installation or server
 * [elokapina/bubo](https://github.com/elokapina/bubo) - Matrix bot to help with community management
+* [elokapina/middleman](https://github.com/elokapina/middleman) - Matrix bot to act as a middleman, for example as a support bot

 Want your project listed here?
 [Edit this page!](https://github.com/anoadragon453/nio-template/edit/master/README.md)